beshu-tech/readonlyrest-docs/elasticsearch-details/indices-rule-templates.md

   }
 ```

 Yes!
 This is something what we wanted like to see.
 Even if the request was correct and the user `dev2` has an access to the requested index pattern and aliases, the request was forbidden.
 Obviously, there is already existed template `temp` which has the index pattern and aliases, which are not allowed for `dev2`.
-ROR deduces that `dev2` cannot be considered as an owner of the template, so it forbade to modify/overwrite it.
+ROR deduces that `dev2` cannot be considered as someone how can modify/overwrite it.

 Pretty awesome.
 Won't `dev2` also be able to remove it?
 We'll see in next section ...